The-Politico/politico-civic/docs/source/servers.rst

 ``onespot election stop``

+This command stops the results and reupload processes indiscriminately.

+Finishing an election night
+'''''''''''''''''''''''''''

+``onespot election finish <DATE>``

-This command stops the results and reupload processes.
+This command stops the results and reupload processes, and then runs them one more time to ensure all races are marked as tabulated.
+Remember to pass ``--test`` if you need to use the test data from AP.